 While specific duties and compensation vary depending on location, poll workers are the face of the election office during voting.
 Most jurisdictions task election workers with setting up and preparing the polling location, welcoming voters, verifying voter registrations, and issuing ballots.
 Poll workers also help ensure voters understand the voting process by demonstrating how to use voting equipment and explaining voting procedures.

+State and local election officials can use National Poll Worker Recruitment Day to kick off recruitment efforts or supplement ongoing recruiting for poll workers in their community.
 Organizations and companies can support National Poll Worker Recruitment Day by spreading the word, encouraging employees to participate, and offering employees time off to volunteer as poll workers.

 Please use our toolkit with resources, graphics and sample social media posts to help promote National Poll Worker Recruitment Day.

 The EAC has compiled a variety of resources election officials can use as they recruit poll workers and plan for Election Day.
 If you have materials you would like added to these resources please email firstname.lastname@example.org.